 Texas Rocket Engineering Lab (TREL) is an interdisciplinary research lab incubating the next generation of innovators and rocketeers.
-Located within The University of Texas at Austin’s Cockrell School of Engineering, the team at TREL is in the early development stage of sending a rocket into space, aiming to reach their target apogee of 100km.
+Located within the University of Texas at Austin’s Cockrell School of Engineering, the team at TREL is in the early development stage of sending a rocket into space, aiming to reach their target apogee of 100km.
 Partnered with organizations including Firefly Aerospace, Boeing, Amazon Web Services, and Procurify, the team at TREL hopes to continue their research and development to make space exploration accessible to everyone.

 TREL does more than build rockets.
 They inspire students in science, technology, engineering, and math (STEM) to create, test, design, and innovate while driving home the mindset that anyone can have a career in the space industry.
-Building something as complex as their Halcyon rocket – a liquid bi-propellant rocket scheduled to launch in December 2021 – their team of engineers, business managers, and operations managers handle everything from investor relations to building and designing the rocket itself.
+Building something as complex as their Halcyon rocket – a liquid bi-propellant rocket – their team of engineers, business managers, and operations managers handle everything from investor relations to building and designing the rocket itself.
 With US$1 million in funding to report on and launch deadlines to hit, the team at TREL needed a world-class operations system to safely put a rocket into space.